-Form 1.5 - Program Communication Program Communication/ Advertising Publication/Form in Which it is Communicated ed to potential students?
-Please submit printed promotional d information or provide a URL where this information is available.
+Form 1.5 - Program Communication Program Communication/ Advertising Publication/Form in Which it is Communicated How are the following communicated to potential students?
+Please submit printed promotional information that documents required information or provide a URL where this information is available.
 The program has both classroom and field experience components The field experience is appropriately precepted and has a required minimum of 150 hours Students are eligible for ANFP Pre-Professional membership; graduates are eligible to apply for the CDM Credentialing Exam and ANFP Professional membership A Registered Dietitian Nutritionist directly supervises a minimum of 25 of the 30 nutrition-related field experience hours and coordinates the entire 150 hours The program's accreditation status, including name, address, and phone number of the accrediting agency Admissions policies and practices Number of credits required for completion of the program Tuition/fees and other costs required to complete the program Policies and processes for withdrawal Policies and processes for refunds form continued on next page